YashsShastri/Attendance-/README.md

 ---

-## Note
+## Conclusion

-This project is developed as part of an academic and practical solution to improve attendance systems in colleges.
-Further improvements can be made by integrating advanced AI models and better hardware support.
+This system provides a practical and scalable solution to modern attendance problems.
+By combining multiple verification methods, it ensures reliability and reduces manual intervention.
+The project can be further enhanced with advanced AI models and deployment strategies.